Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities

-The past few years have witnessed unprecedented advances in photonic technologies.
-Plasmonics has attained the precise engineering of absorption and scattering properties of metallic nanoparticles due to improvements in synthesis methods \cite{ShapeSizeDependent,SERS,PlasmonEnginnering,PlasmonEnginnering02}.
-At the same time, fabrication techniques allowed the widespread use of whispering gallery mode resonators (WGMRs).
-The physical description of a WGM was first developed by Lord Rayleigh using acoustic waves circulating the dome of St. Paul's Cathedral in London as a result of consecutive reflections in a curved surface \cite{RayleighWGM}.
-In the frame of geometrical optics, the electromagnetic-wave analog can be similarly described and is found in circular or spherical microstructures.
-Resonances are characterized by their transverse electric (TE) or transverse magnetic (TM) polarization and a set of angular, radial and azimuthal mode numbers ($l$, $q$ and $m$, respectively).
-Besides, WGMRs made from materials with low intrinsic loss, such as quartz and silica, can sustain modes that have exceptional quality factors $Q = E / \Delta E$ (where $\Delta E$ is the resonance full-width at half-maximum and $E$ is the central energy), exceeding 10$^8$, which find great interest in quantum electrodynamics \cite{OpticalMicroVahala, CavityQED}, optomechanics \cite{OptoMechanics1,OptoMechanics2} and sensing applications \cite{OnChipSpliting,SensingLasingReview}.
+A physical description of WGMs was first proposed by Lord Rayleigh using acoustic waves circulating the dome of St. Paul's Cathedral \cite{RayleighWGM}, while the electromagnetic-wave analog can be found in circular or spherical microstructures.
+Resonances are characterized by their transverse electric (TE) or magnetic (TM) polarization and a set of angular, radial, and azimuthal mode numbers ($l$, $q$, and $m$).
+Besides, WGMRs made from materials with low intrinsic loss, such as silica, can sustain modes that have exceptionally high quality factors \cite{OpticalMicroVahala} (Q factors).

-Due to their high quality factor (Q-Factor), coupling light to a WGMR is a challenging task.
-Efficient methods almost always rely on guided evanescent fields using gratings, prisms or tapered fibers \cite{PhaseMatchedTaper,QualityWGM,CriticalCouplingTaper,MoysesScattering}.
-Fiber tapering, for example, can reach coupling efficiencies as high as 99\%, but requires active positioning and stabilization in order to maintain this level of efficiency over long time periods.
-The alternative to evanescent coupling is the use of free-space light, but it has only encountered relative success with spheres having high radiative losses \cite{OpticalResonatorsPartI, OpticalSensing} and asymmetric cavities \cite{ChaoticResonator, DirectionalEmission} due to the bounded nature of the gallery modes.
+Due to their high Q factor, coupling light to a WGMR is a challenging task.
+Efficient methods almost always rely on evanescent fields using gratings, prisms, or tapered fibers \cite{PhaseMatchedTaper,QualityWGM,CriticalCouplingTaper,MoysesScattering}.
+In particular, fiber tapering can reach coupling efficiencies as high as 99\%, but requires active positioning to maintain this level of performance over long time periods.
+Free-space light is an alternative to evanescent coupling, but it has only encountered partial success with spheres \cite{OpticalResonatorsPartI, OpticalSensing} and asymmetric cavities \cite{ChaoticResonator, DirectionalEmission} having high radiative losses due to the bounded nature of the gallery modes.